 Expiration of ITINs

-All ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 (example: 9XX-73-XXXX) will expire at the end of the year.
+All ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 (example: 9XX-73-XXXX) expired at the end of 2018.
 In addition, any ITIN that's not used on a federal income tax return for three consecutive tax years, either as the ITIN of an individual who files the return or as the ITIN of a dependent included on a return, will expire on December 31 of the third consecutive tax year of non-use.
 See Notice 2016-48 for more information.

 - Publication 519, U.S. Tax Guide for Aliens